daleao/sdv/Professions/README.md

 <summary><b>What do Legendary Fish produce in Fish Ponds?
 How long do they take to multiply?</b></summary>

 They will produce ores, gems and other valuables fitting to the fish's theme, as well as, obviously, roe.
-With the exception of Angler when placed together with Ms. Angler (requires Ars Aquari), they do not reproduce.
+With the exception of Angler when placed together with Ms. Angler (requires [Aquarism](../Ponds), they do not reproduce.
 </details>

 <!-- MOD LINKS -->